oliv-iam/data-mining/README.txt

 Projects for COSC-254 Data Mining
-- Frequent items
+- Exact and approximate frequent items
 - Frequent itemsets in MapReduce
-- Triangle counting
+- Triangle counting in data streams
 -